azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 These ciphersuites make use of the AEAD capability in TLS 1.2 {{RFC5246}}.

-Use of HMAC truncation in TLS (as specified in {{RFC6066}}) has no effect on the ciphersuites defined in this document.
+Because this document makes use of an AEAD construct, use of HMAC truncation in TLS (as specified in {{RFC6066}}) has no effect on the ciphersuites defined herein.

 The "nonce" input to the AEAD algorithm is exactly that of {{RFC5288}}: the "nonce" SHALL be 12 bytes long and is constructed as follows: